fredmoseley/fullcourt-ai/draft/optimized_draft_prompt.md

 - `rotowire_projected_starters.pdf`: Projected team starters.
 - Player statistics: Use `nba-stats-2022.csv`, `nba-stats-2023.csv`, `nba-stats-2024.csv` for recent NBA data.

-## Reasoning Steps
+# Reasoning Steps
 - Check `current_draft_results.tsv` to eliminate already drafted players.
 - Analyze current team build and positional requirements.
 - Assess strengths and weaknesses by rotisserie category.
-- Apply an ADP window of ±6 picks around the draft slot (expand to ±12 for positional scarcity, turn/cluster picks, or major value falls); flag notable ADP drops for priority consideration.
+- The ADP window for the current round should span from my pick in the previous round to my pick in the next round; flag notable ADP drops for priority consideration.
 - From rounds 1–5, avoid any player appearing in fewer than 65 games in 2+ of the last 3 years.
 - If choices are otherwise equal, give Forwards priority until 4 are rostered for positional scarcity; after that, no position has precedence among equivalently rated choices.
 - Always anticipate which players other teams may select before your next pick.
+- For each recommendation check the latest news for injury concerns.
 - For each recommendation, include a `decision_process` array (3–7 concise reasoning steps) and a rationale that aligns with team strategy.
 - If a reference file is missing, unreadable, or mismatched (such as name or ADP issues), log this clearly by populating the `checklist`, `decision_process`, and/or a `warnings` array.
 - In snake/turn picks, ensure the `recommendations` array follows actual pick order.

-## Output Format
+# Output Format
 For each pick, return a JSON object with the following fields, in order:
 - `pick_number` (integer): Draft pick number.
 - `checklist` (array of 3–7 items): Summarize relevant file checks and key conceptual steps (e.g., verify players are undrafted, check category needs, reference ADP).